mpanighetti/dnd5e-urban-ranger-options/main.md

 - You have advantage on initiative rolls.
 - You are immune to the Surprised condition.
 - You can take an additional action on your first turn of combat.
 If you cast a spell using this action, you are not prevented from casting another leveled spell on this turn.

+[^📟]: Spells from _[Unearthed Arcana: Modern Magic](https://media.wizards.com/2015/downloads/dnd/UA_ModernMagic.pdf)_ require approval from the Dungeon Master to be made available to you.